vobradovich/irisqo/README.md

 ## API

 ### Queue
-To a queue a request, simply prefix a request with {{host}}/to/ and we’ll queue and forward the request with the exact same method/body/headers/query.
+To queue a request, simply prefix a request with {{host}}/to/ and we’ll queue and forward the request with the exact same method/body/headers/query.
 ```
 @host=http://localhost:8102